-In the end of January 1896, Colonel Albert Jennings Fountain assisted in bringing indictments against several men, including Oliver Lee and William McNew, to combat the cattle rustling that raged in New Mexico territory.
-His work done, Fountain left Lincoln with his eight-year-old son Henry.
-The father and son headed southwest towards their home in Mesilla.
-It was a home they would never see again, for on the third day of their journey they disappeared near the White Sands.
+At the end of January 1896, Colonel Albert Jennings Fountain assisted in bringing indictments against several men, including Oliver Lee and William McNew, to combat the cattle rustling that raged in New Mexico territory.
+His work done, Fountain left Lincoln, New Mexico with his eight-year-old son Henry and headed southwest towards their home in Mesilla.
+It was a home they would never see again, for on the third day of their journey they disappeared near White Sands.
 What became of them remains one of New Mexico’s greatest mysteries.

 The evidence pointed at three men, former deputies William McNew, James Gililland, and Oliver Lee.
 The problem was that these three men were very close with powerful ex-judge, lawyer, and politician Albert B. Fall.
 It was even said by some that Fall was the mastermind behind the plot to kill Fountain.